Battle of the Bastards Trailer- GOT BastardBowl Preview

 It's here.
 Well, nearly, anyway.
-HBO will air the highly anticipated "Battle of the Bastards," which is shaping up to be the most epic battle in the history of Game of Thrones, next Sunday — on Father's Day, appropriately enough.
+HBO will air the highly anticipated "Battle of the Bastards," which is shaping up to be the most epic battle in the history of Game of Thrones, next Monday.
 But until then, we've got the most epic episode preview in the history of Game of Thrones to tide us over.

 Advertisement